§ Terminology Governance Guide

 Regarding the roles (specification author, curator, end-user/reader), some thoughts:

-When we were talking about the ‘term communities’, we also had the role of ‘contributor’, which is the role a person performs as (s)he helps draft criteria (for definitions), mental models and other stuff that we envisaged could be needed in a particular WG, TF (scope).
+When we were talking about the ‘term communities,’ we also had the role of ‘contributor,’ which is the role a person performs as (s)he helps draft criteria (for definitions), mental models, and other stuff that we envisaged could be needed in a particular WG, TF (scope).
 Do we still think that way?

-§ Brief history to the Guide
+§ Brief history of the guide

-In 2021 TrustoverIP published the Specification for Creating and Using Terms
+In 2021, TrustoverIP published the Specification for Creating and Using Terms

-As the number of implementations grew, maintenance of the wikis became out of sync, the number of broken links increased, duplicate definitions of terms and deviations from the structure and governance offered.
+As the number of implementations grew, maintenance of the wikis became out of sync, the number of broken links increased, and duplicate definitions of terms and deviations from the structure and governance offered.

-• duplicated def: - say in Spec and ToIP Master Glossary
+- duplicated def: - say in Spec and ToIP Master Glossary

 Check quickly out how we take on these concerns

-• reuse the specification template and how to do this in a sustainable manner
+- reuse the specification template and how to do this in a sustainable manner

-• reuse the ToIP over-arching glossary where possible
+- reuse the ToIP over-arching glossary where possible

-• avoid breaking links in the future
+- avoid breaking links in the future

-• be able to generate your documents in a few leading style-guides like ToIP, ISO, etc.
+- be able to generate your documents in a few leading style guides like ToIP, ISO, etc.